chrisparsons83/FFDiscordClub/rules.md

 9.4.
 Weekly head-to-head matchups will be determined by the points scored by a team's starters.

+9.5.
+In addition to weekly head-to-head matchups, there will be an additional game played against the median score of the league for that week by all members.
+These games counts towards the league standings.
+For most weeks, this means the top six fantasy point scoring members of the league in a given week will earn an additional win, and the bottom six fantasy point scoring members of the league will earn an additional loss.

 ## 10. Valid Lineups

 10.1.
 Lineups lock individually at scheduled game time.
 This includes players on the bench.